zarGonnn/reddcoin/doc/build-unix.md

 	./configure
 	make

-This will build reddcoin-qt as well if the dependencies are met.
+This will build bitcoin-qt as well if the dependencies are met.
-See [readme-qt.md](readme-qt.md) for more information.

 Dependencies
 ---------------------